dgarcoe/FCGR/readme.md

 ## fcgr example use

+The [tutorial section](./tutorial) provides detailed explanations for each functionality, including their docstrings.
+Here is an example of how to use fcgr in Python:

 ### Reads a FASTA file at the given `file_path` and concatenates the sequences into a single string.
 ```bash
 file_path = "GCF_000005845.2_ASM584v2_genomic.fna"